 Northwestern is a Christian college in the Reformed tradition.
-That tradition goes back to the 16th- century Protestant Reformation and to the work of John Calvin, the reformer of Geneva.
-The Calvinist churches spread throughout continental Europe, the British Isles and the rest of the English-speaking world, including North America, where their best-known representatives have been the Puritans and the Presbyterians.
-Reformed Christianity was the dominant religious influence in the formative years of the United States.
-In the early 17th century, Dutch Calvinist immigrants settled in what is now New York, where the first Reformed church was organized in 1628.
-This makes the Reformed Church in America, Northwestern's sponsoring denomination, one of the oldest Christian bodies in the United States.
+That tradition goes back to the 16th-century Protestant Reformation and to the work of John Calvin.
+Calvinist churches spread throughout continental Europe and the rest of the English-speaking world, including North America, where their best-known representatives have been the Puritans and the Presbyterians.
+Reformed Christianity was the dominant religious influence in colonial America.
+In the early 17th century, Dutch Calvinist immigrants settled in what is now New York, where the first Reformed Church was organized in 1628.
+This makes the Reformed Church in America, Northwestern's founding denomination, the oldest Protestant denomination in North America with a continuous ministry.